Code of Practice for Research

 The Code of Practice for Research is an essential reference tool to support researchers and research organisations in the conduct of research of the highest quality and standards.

 Since the publication of the Code in 2009, it has been used or adopted by many research organisations, and endorsed by research funders and other bodies.
-The Code can be downloaded below or you can view an online version in the right-hand navigation
+Version 3.0 of the Code can be downloaded below.

 Applicable to all types of research, organisations can use the Code as a benchmark when drafting or revising their own codes of research practice, or adopt it in full or in part.
 Use of the Code can assist researchers and organisations in fulfilling the requirements of regulatory, funding and other bodies and ensure that important issues have not been overlooked.

-The Code and a separate version of the Recommended Checklist are also available as PDFs:
+The Code and a separate version of the Recommended Checklist are available as PDFs: